-- Onions, Peppers, and Garlic: The combintation of diced onions, bell pepper, and garlic is the building block to developing incredible flavor to the base of this casserole.
+- Onions, Peppers, and Garlic: The combination of diced onions, bell pepper, and garlic is the building block to developing incredible flavor to the base of this casserole.

-- Diced Green Chiles: A small can of diced green chiles adds the perfect subtle kick of heat and a lot of flavor to the tamale casserole base.
+- Diced Green Chiles: A small can of diced green chiles adds the perfect subtle kick of heat and a lot of flavors to the tamale casserole base.

-- Corn: I love adding frozen corn the beef mixture as it pairs beautifully with the cornbread topping and adds a nice bit of natural sweetness to contrast to the heat of the chiles and jalapeno.
-However, the corn is completely optional.
+- Corn: I love adding frozen corn to the beef mixture as it pairs beautifully with the cornbread topping and adds a nice bit of natural sweetness to contrast with the heat of the chiles and jalapeno.
+However, this addition is completely optional.

 - Tomato Sauce: Canned tomato sauce gives the tamale pie base moisture and a rich flavor, often traditional in tamale filling.